Daring Fireball: Uber Executive Suggests Digging Up Dirt on Journalists

 - Jerry Kaplan, Startup: A Silicon Valley Adventure (1994).
 The story of Go Corporation, founded in 1987 to develop one of the first tablet computers.
-Go had every advantage: Experienced entrepreneurs, brilliant technologists, and $75 million in venture capital.
-And yet it couldn’t get any traction.
-Fascinating reading in light of the phenomenal success of the iPad twenty years later.
+Go had every advantage: Experienced entrepreneurs, brilliant technologists, and $75 million in venture capital, back when $75 million was Uber money.
+Yet it failed.
+A fascinating story in light of the spectacular success of the iPad some twenty years later.

 - C. Gordon Bell, High Tech Ventures: The Guide for Entrepreneurial Success (1991).
 Bell was one of the engineers who built Digital Equipment Corporation, the disruptive innovator of its day.
 A useful guide to understanding what it takes to turn a promising technology or product into a successful business—the first does not automatically generate the second.

 - Geoffrey Moore, Crossing the Chasm (1991).
 The classic analysis of the cycle of technology marketing.
 Coined the phrase “crossing the chasm” for the difficult task of moving from tech-savvy early adopters to the mainstream market.
 [Update 5/17/20: Now in its third edition (2014).]

 - Bob Zider, How Venture Capital Works (Harvard Business Review, Nov-Dec 1998).
 A primer on the venture capital business and the economic realities that drive it.